AerospaceJam/docs/docs/rules/scoring/mission-planning.md

 - High Score: 6 Points

-  Thorough assessment of possible sensor array and how it may be useful on the Mars surface
+  Thorough assessment of possible sensor array and how it may be useful on the Lunar surface

 - Medium Score: 4 Points